06j-av/ArchLinux-lvm_tui/README.md

 3. **Run some pacman commands**:
    - You'll need to run some pacman commands to ensure that the installation process goes smooth.
      ```
-     pacman -Sy
      pacman -S git
-     # In case you get errors about keys, run
-     pacman-key --init
      ```

 4. **Clone this repository**: